ocean-color-ac-challenge/beam-meris-ac/README.md

 beam-meris-ac
 =============

-MERIS atmospheric correction effects using BEAM
+MERIS atmospheric correction effects using BEAM - using SmacOp